Silent Night, Deadly Night 3: Better Watch Out!: Plot

 Armed with an old shotgun, Chris, Laura, and Jerri go out searching for aid, but are ambushed by Ricky, who stabs Chris in the chest.
 While Laura and Jerri run back to the house, Newbury finds Ricky.
 At first, Ricky is uninterested in Newbury but is drawn close when Newbury plays a tape of one of his and Laura's sessions.
 As Ricky reaches out to him, Newbury, believing the tape had some kind of calming effect, grabs Ricky's hand, only to be stabbed in the stomach.
 Laura and Jerri barricade the door at the house, but Ricky still manages to break in.
 While looking for a gun, Ricky kills Jerri, and her body is found seconds later by Laura.
 Ricky approaches, allowing Laura to touch his face.
 Enraged when Laura flees in terror after feeling his artificial skullcap, Ricky chases after her.
 In the basement, Laura is encouraged by a vision of Granny, whose body she finds hanging from the ceiling before knocking the light out.
 Laura is easily knocked aside trying to attack Ricky.
 As Ricky begins choking her, Laura is saved when Chris appears and shoots Ricky with a shotgun.
-Unfortunately, the shotgun fires blanks, and the unharmed Ricky snatches it from Chris and uses it to choke him into unconsciousness.
+Unfortunately, the shotgun fires blanks, and the unharmed Ricky snatches it from Chris and uses it to choke him to death.
 Ricky then moves in to finish off Laura, but she grabs a piece of a broken stick and holds it in front of her at the last second, and Ricky impales himself.

 Reaching the house with backup, Connely finds the dying Newbury before discovering Laura cradling her brother's body in the house.
-Driven away by Connely as the body of a survivor is rushed to the hospital by paramedics, Laura wishes the lieutenant a "Merry Christmas" before having a vision of Ricky breaking the fourth wall as he states, "...
+Driven away by Connely as Ricky is rushed to the hospital by paramedics, Laura wishes the lieutenant a "Merry Christmas" before having a vision of Ricky in a suit breaking the fourth wall as he states, "...
 And a Happy New Year".